AthenaDecisionSystems/athena-owl-core/owl-agent-backend/Readme.md

 For component development purpose, be sure to have docker engine and python 3.11 (Development was done on 3.12.3)

-* Prepare your .env file
+* Prepare your .env file with the different LLM provider keys

     ```
     Declare your personal keys